dickensc/dickensc.github.io/projects/project-1.md

 labels:
   - Python
   - MySql
-summary: A work in progress: Can we quantify the polarization of opinions and information surrounding a topic on the web?
+summary: A work in progress) Can we quantify the polarization of opinions and information surrounding a topic on the web?
 ---

 <div class="ui small rounded images">